gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 These trainings are for Federal Executive Branch employees only.
 Registration is available <a href="https://community.max.gov/x/yrHGe">via MAX.gov.</a>

 ### How to Conduct Randomized Controlled Trials
-This session helped participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.
+This session will help participants learn how to conduct randomized controlled trials, and addressed common challenges and misconceptions.
 - August 17, 2020 (virtual)

 ### Past Workshops